Regulation A: Regulation A+

-Nonaccredited Investors
+Non-accredited Investors

 Regulation A allows the general public to invest in private companies.
 Purchasers in Tier 2 offerings can either be accredited investors, as that term is defined in Regulation D (SEC), while investors of any wealth level are also allowed to invest, and they are limited to a maximum investment of 10% of their Net Worth or annual income, whichever is greater, per Reg A+ offering.
 Investors self-state their income and accreditation status without needing to provide proof.
 The SEC allows investors from any legitimate country in the world, excluding problem countries like Iran, and North Korea and similar.

+Eligibility

+Regulation A is available to companies incorporated or organized in the United States or Canada.
+The following issuers are not eligible: